Fragments of Memory

 “Not as colorful,” Truman remarked, turning on his compad to record.

 Liesl glanced at him, deciding he wasn’t trying to be funny.
 “In Felix’s limbic system, there were no pathways or emotions available to evaluate any situation.
-He had lost control of all his emotions.”
+He had lost connection to all his emotions.”

-“That’s bad, right?
+“That’s good, isn’t it?
 Though some things are best forgotten.”

 “Could that actually work?”
 Truman asked, intrigued.